Insurance verification workflow for treatment center admissions.

 What should admissions collect on the first call?

-Enough payer detail and context to avoid a full restart later: plan information, subscriber details when appropriate, urgency, and what the family thinks coverage should solve.
+Enough payer detail and context to avoid a full restart later: plan information, subscriber details when appropriate, urgency, and what the prospect thinks coverage should solve.

 Why does this matter for SEO and growth?